Sports in Jacksonville: College sports

 The University of North Florida's sports teams are known as the Ospreys.
 From 1993–2005 the Ospreys competed in NCAA Division II.
 In 2005 they began the transition to Division I, which was completed for the 2009 academic year.
-They are currently members of the ASUN Conference.
+They are currently members of the Atlantic Sun Conference (ASUN).
 UNF's varsity sports are, in men's sports, baseball, basketball, cross country, soccer, track and field, tennis, and golf; and in women's sports, basketball, cross country, soccer, softball, swimming and diving, tennis, track and field, and volleyball.
 Women's golf was added in 2012.

 Jacksonville University's sports teams are known as the Dolphins.
 The JU men's basketball team became notable in the early 1970s, when they made the NCAA Championship game with future American Basketball Association star Artis Gilmore.
-Like UNF they are members of the ASUN Conference, a non-football league until the 2022–23 school year, for most sports; JU fielded a football team in the Division I FCS Pioneer Football League until shutting down the football program after the 2019 season.
+Like UNF they are members of the ASUN, a non-football league until the 2022–23 school year, for most sports; JU fielded a football team in the Division I FCS Pioneer Football League until shutting down the football program after the 2019 season.
 JU's varsity sports are, in men's sports, baseball, basketball, cross country, golf, lacrosse, rowing, soccer, and tennis; and in women's sports, basketball, cross country, golf, lacrosse, rowing, soccer, softball, tennis, track & field, and volleyball.

 The Edward Waters Tigers, representing the historically black Edward Waters University, currently compete in the NCAA Division II Southern Intercollegiate Athletic Conference, a conference consisting mostly of historically black institutions.
 EWU started a transition from the NAIA in 2021.
+One EWU sport, men's volleyball, plays as a de facto Division I member; that sport has a single national championship event open to members of Divisions I and II.

 Florida State College at Jacksonville BlueWave, members of the National Junior College Athletic Association (NJCAA) began competing in 1967 as the Florida Junior College Stars.
 Later the college became Florida Community College at Jacksonville and was later rebranded as Florida State College at Jacksonville FSCJ).
 FSCJ fields NJCAA DII teams: Men's and Women's Cross-Country, Men's and Women's Basketball, Men's Baseball, Women's Softball and Volleyball.